Photo via Flickr User Joella Marano

 Your attempt was pretty fucking poor, Michael.
 Sorry to break it to you.
 Pretty much the entire planet thought you were humble-bragging that you get “dat gash” on the regular.
 Perhaps media training is in order?
 Maybe a quick public speaking class?

-Somehow, after his “clarification,” I'm still confused.
-I don’t know if it was because his publicist told him his admission was embarrassing or if he realized that bragging that eating tons of pussy almost killed him is something he should only mention at cocktail parties.
-Either way, he turned what could have been a moment of honest—if gross—preening about his apparently good-as-fuck sex life into another celebrity "misstatement" that had to be "apologized" for.
+Somehow, after his “clarification”, I'm still confused.
+I don’t know if it was because his publicist told him his admission was embarrassing or if he realised that bragging that eating tons of pussy almost killed him is something he should only mention at cocktail parties.
+Either way, he turned what could have been a moment of honest – if gross – preening about his apparently good-as-fuck sex life into another celebrity "misstatement" that had to be "apologised" for.

 I hope you're happy, __Catherine Zeta-Jones (photo via Flickr User David_Shankbone).

 Michael got caught showing off, which I relate to.
 I know a show-off when I see one.
 The first sign of a shameless braggart is the feeble attempt to seem humble or awkward about what is about to be said.
 The stumbling preamble, “No. No. Ah, without getting too specific,” really means, “Hey, I'm a little ashamed about what I'm about to say, but I know it makes me so fucking cool.”

 For instance, if I said, “No. No. Ah, without getting too specific, I know one of the better looking, more successful Backstreet Boys,” then you should know that I need to get some well-deserved props for my celebrity connections.
 I don’t begrudge Michael Douglas the right to throw down the gauntlet on the entire straight male population of the world, but why take it back?
 Especially when all evidence points to his assertion likely being true?
 Why take it back when the Guardian has audio evidence that they did not take his statement out of context?
 That is the first rule of a shameless brag: never, ever feel regret.